latture/json2table/README.rst

 +----------+--------------+----------------+-----------+

-It might, however, be more readable if we were able to build the table from top-to-bottom instead of left-to-right.
+It might, however, be more readable if we were able to build the table from top-to-bottom instead of the default left-to-right.
 Changing the ``build_direction`` to ``'TOP_TO_BOTTOM'`` yields:

 +----------------+-----------+-------+-----------+